Reflecting on research in genitourinary cancers

 Unmet needs remaining for patients reinvigorate our commitment to research

-Dana Walker, MD, MSCE, our vice president and Genitourinary (GU) Cancers Development Lead, sheds light on the importance of ongoing GU cancer research, the unmet needs for patients with GU tumors and where we go from here to offer hope to even more people impacted by cancer.
+Dana Walker, MD, MSCE, our vice president and Global Program Lead, Genitourinary (GU) Cancers, sheds light on the importance of ongoing GU cancer research, the unmet needs for patients with GU tumors and where we go from here to offer hope to even more people impacted by cancer.

 Q: What does the treatment landscape currently look like for patients with GU cancers, and how does it differ from other areas?

 Dr. Walker: GU cancer research has progressed significantly over the last several years in both the metastatic setting and in earlier stages of disease.
 Previously, the standard of care for many GU cancer types – including kidney cancer, bladder cancer and prostate cancer – was chemotherapy.
 However, over the last several years, we’ve seen many new modalities and mechanisms come into play – including immunotherapy, targeted agents, antibody drug conjugates and radioligand therapy in the metastatic setting, as well as some new data on immunotherapies in earlier lines of treatment for both kidney and bladder cancer.
 This is a really exciting time.
 Since GU cancers extend over multiple different tumor types, I think we have an opportunity here to explore a wide variety of mechanisms, both alone and in combination.

 Q: In your opinion, what are the most exciting advancements or areas of research in this field?